 At the end of the fall and spring terms, the college publicly recognizes those undergraduate students who have distinguished themselves through their superior academic achievement by placing their names on the Dean's List.
 To qualify, students must achieve a grade point average of 3.50 or better while carrying a minimum of twelve credits in graded courses.
 Courses graded pass/fail may not be included as part of the twelve credits.
+They must also have no incomplete grades to be recognized.
 Full-time nursing students enrolled in NUR clinical courses may also be considered for the Dean's List.